Connect with others who understand.

 How Many People Get Advanced Ovarian Cancer?

-Experts estimate that about 21,410 people in the United States will be diagnosed with ovarian cancer in 2021, and about 13,770 people will die from the disease.
-About 80 percent of people with ovarian cancer have advanced cancer by the time they are diagnosed.
+Studies estimate that about 20,890 people in the United States will be diagnosed with ovarian cancer in 2025.
+About 80 percent of people with ovarian cancer have advanced cancer by the time they’re diagnosed.

 Advanced Ovarian Cancer Symptoms

-Ovarian cancer can cause symptoms at any stage, but most people won’t have any symptoms until the cancer has grown to advanced-stage disease.
+Ovarian cancer can cause symptoms at any stage, but most people won’t have any symptoms until the cancer reaches advanced stages.
 Common symptoms include:

 • Abdominal or back pain